md-ajij/file-add-into-git/README.md

 ```
 ## 3.
 ```
-git add file name with extension
+git add file name with extension that you will push into github
 ```
-or
+# or
-## 3.1 If you push folder then enter the following command on VS Code or cmd
+## If you push folder then enter the following command on VS Code or cmd

 ```